Fudge Ecstasies is just one of the many delicious recipes you will find in my cookbooks.

 1 cup chopped nuts

-Preheat oven to 350 degrees F. In a saucepan over medium heat, melt the ChocoPerfection chips, sweetener, unsweetened chocolate and butter, stirring constantly.
+Preheat oven to 350 degrees F. In a saucepan over medium heat, melt the ChocoPerfection chips, sweetener, unsweetened chocolate, and butter, stirring constantly.
 Transfer to a large mixer bowl and cool slightly.
 Add eggs and the vanilla and beat well.
 Add peanut flour, baking powder and a dash of salt and nuts.

 Drop by spoonfuls onto a lightly greased cookie sheet.
-Bake in oven for 8 – 10 minutes or until edges are firm and surface is cracked and dull.
+Bake in an oven for 8 – 10 minutes or until edges are firm and the surface is cracked and dull.
 Cool 1 minute on cookie sheet, then remove and cool completely.
 Makes 36 cookies

 NUTRITIONAL COMPARISON (per cookie)

 Traditional Cookie using white flour and sugar = 102 calories, 11 carbs, 1 fiber